tudorelu/pyjuque/README.md

 # Contributing
 To contribute simply fork the repo, write your desired feature in your own fork and make a pull request upon finishing.
 Writing tests is also appreciated.

-### Adding new Exchanges
-Each exchange should extend the BaseExchange class and implement all functions there.